top of page

 2. Tuition fees for foreigners

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 3. Amount of tuition fees

 The national average semester fee is between €250 and €350 per semester .
-It consists of administrative costs, contributions to the student union, the student representation, and, if applicable, a semester ticket.
+It consists of administrative costs, contributions to the student union, the student council, and, if applicable, a semester ticket.
 Tuition fees, such as those charged in Baden-Württemberg for non-EU students, currently amount to €1,500 per semester.
 Additional fees of up to €500 per semester may be due for a second degree or a long-term program.

 4. Exceptions to tuition fees in Germany